apiaryio/api-blueprint/Advanced Tutorial.md

 generated schema by providing your own, in which case only the JSON body will be generated.

-*Note*: MSON is still considered a beta feature!

 ## Data Structures

 Once you start using MSON, you may find yourself wanting to reuse certain